Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Introduction

-We choose to specify the general SO(10) theory, by taking all its renormalizable couplings real.
-It leads to a more concise theory with fewer free parameters.
-CP symmetry, the combined transform of charge conjugation C and parity P, is enhanced in this limit.
-CP now serves as a fundamental symmetry of nature~\cite{Landau:1957tp}, neglecting gravitational effects~\cite{Harlow:2018tng}.
-The CP-odd Kobayashi-Maskawa phase~\cite{Kobayashi:1973fv} of weak interactions derives only from the complex vacuum expectation values (VEV)~\cite{Lee:1973iz}.
-CP symmetry is spontaneously violated, in the sense that the physical solution does not respect CP symmetry although the Lagrangian does.
-SCPV is not possible in pure SM, because one can always the rotate the CPV phase of the electroweak VEV away, using $\text{U(1)}_{\text{Y}}$ gauge redundancy~\cite{Branco:2011iw, Haber:2012np}.
-In unified theories, the VEVs for SO(10) or intermediate symmetry breaking sometimes get a physical phase, but the low energy theories are almost indistinguishable with the explicit CPV one.
-Such high scale SCPV is widely discussed in the literatures~\cite{Chang:1984fx, Chang:1984uy, Patel:2022xxu, Hall:2019qwx, Baldwin:2024bob}.
+We choose to specify the general $SO(10)$ theory by taking all its renormalizable couplings real.
+It leads to a more concise theory with fewer free parameters. $CP$ symmetry, the combined transform of charge conjugation $C$ and parity $P$, is enhanced in this limit. $CP$ now serves as a fundamental symmetry of nature~\cite{Landau:1957tp}, neglecting gravitational effects~\cite{Harlow:2018tng}.
+The $CP$-odd Kobayashi-Maskawa phase~\cite{Kobayashi:1973fv} of weak interactions derives only from the complex vacuum expectation values (VEVs)~\cite{Lee:1973iz}. $CP$ symmetry is spontaneously violated, in the sense that the physical solution does not respect $CP$ symmetry although the Lagrangian does.
+Spontaneous $CP$ violation (S$CP$V) is not possible in pure SM because one can always rotate the $CP$V phase of the electroweak VEV away, using $U(1)_{\text{Y}}$ gauge redundancy~\cite{Branco:2011iw, Haber:2012np}.
+In unified theories, the VEVs for $SO(10)$, or intermediate symmetry breaking sometimes get a physical phase, but the low energy theories are almost indistinguishable with the explicit $CP$V one.
+Such high scale S$CP$V is widely discussed in the literatures~\cite{Chang:1984fx, Chang:1984uy, Patel:2022xxu, Hall:2019qwx, Baldwin:2024bob}.